 According to research, those who experience panic attacks and generalized anxiety disorder can benefit from adequate amounts of the fatty acids present in vitamin A. In scientific investigations, vitamin A has also been found to correlate negatively with anxiety symptoms in perimenopausal women.
 (14) Another research made the same claim, suggesting that vitamin A and other carotenoids may help reduce the likelihood of depressive symptoms.

 The signs of a deficit should be avoided if your diet contains enough vitamin A. Vitamin A may be made by your body from plant carotenoids.
-Among the foods high in vitamin A are leafy greens like kale, spinach, and broccoli, as well as orange and yellow vegetables like carrot, potatoes, pumpkins, cow liver, fish oils, and milk and eggs.
+Among the foods high in vitamin A are leafy greens like kale, spinach, and broccoli, as well as orange and yellow vegetables like carrots, potatoes, pumpkins, cow liver, fish oils, and milk and eggs.

 A laboratory experiment revealed that vitamin K consumption decreased high blood sugar levels, cognitive impairment, depression, and anxiety.
 The emergence of depression and anxiety has also been found to be prevented by vitamin K, which also enhances well-being in general.
 A decreased presence of depressed symptoms was substantially correlated with increased dietary vitamin K consumption.
 (15)